GeovaniTech/InvestMe/README.md

 ### Business Features
 + Registration/Change/Removal of transactions (Investments/Expenditures)
++ Chart - Spents by type of transaction
-+ Cards -Total investment/Expenditures on Home
++ Cards - Total investment/Expenditures on Home
 + Cards - Total by categories
 + Filters in every page
 + Categories